-You will email the questionnaire (together with our guide to completion) to your new starter together with the offer letter or shortly afterwards.
+You will send the questionnaire (together with our guide to completion) to your new starter together with the offer letter or shortly afterwards.

 Your new starter will complete the questionnaire, password protect it and return it directly to Work Wellness.

 The completed questionnaire is processed in accordance with the Access to Medical Records Act.
 For example, it would be filed by ourselves and not disclosed to yourself.

 The questionnaire responses are carefully assessed by a qualified occupational health specialist practitioner.
 Their experience enables them to recognise ambiguous / evasive responses potentially masking a significant health condition which needs to be clarified with your new starter.
 This is certainly not an in-tray exercise carried out by an OH technician or admin assistant.

 Where a response is not provided, is unclear, ambiguous or may imply a health condition then we will follow-up with your new starter to obtain clarification.

 Normally, within 3 working days of receiving a pre-placement health screening questionnaire, we will report back to you to say that your new starter:

 - Has declared no health conditions which affect the recruitment and induction process.
-They are “certified” as capable of performing the job without adjustments.
+They are “certified” as fit to perform the job without adjustments.

 - Has been asked to clarify a response.
 We will normally report back to you within 3 working days of receiving clarification.

-- Has declared one or more health conditions and that we recommend an Occupational Health Assessment to more fully understand the condition and recommend adjustments to enable them to perform to the best of their capability and without further aggravating the condition.
+- Has declared one or more health conditions and that we recommend an Occupational Health Assessment to more fully understand the condition and recommend adjustments to enable them to perform to the best of their capacity and without further aggravating the condition.

-- Has declared one or more health conditions which renders them incapable of performing an intrinsic requirement of the job.
-You would then withdraw your conditional offer of employment.
+- Has declared one or more health conditions which renders them unfit to perform an intrinsic requirement of the job.
+You might then decide to withdraw your conditional offer of employment.